tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 We considered making this ``POST /v1/storage`` instead.
 The motivation was to keep *storage index* out of the request URL.
-Request URLs have a mildly elevated chance of being logged by something.
+Request URLs have an elevated chance of being logged by something.
 We were concerned that having the *storage index* logged may increase some risks.
 However, we decided this does not matter because the *storage index* can only be used to read the share (which is ciphertext).
 TODO Verify this conclusion.